cert-manager/website/content/en/docs/usage/csi.md

 A [CSI
 driver](https://github.com/container-storage-interface/spec/blob/master/spec.md)
-is a storage plugin that is deployed into your Kubernetes cluster that can honour volume requests specified on pods, just like those enabled by default such the secret, configmap, or hostpath volume drivers.
+is a storage plugin that is deployed into your Kubernetes cluster that can honor volume requests specified on pods, just like those enabled by default such the secret, configmap, or hostpath volume drivers.
 In the case of the cert-manager CSI driver, it makes use of the ephemeral volume type, made beta as of [`v1.16`](https://kubernetes.io/docs/concepts/storage/volumes/#csi-ephemeral-volumes)